Mustafa Kemal Atatürk: Modernization efforts, 1926–1930

 In keeping with the Islamic practice of sex segregation, Ottoman practice discouraged social interaction between men and women.
 Mustafa Kemal began developing social reforms to address this issue very early, as was evident in his personal journal.
 He and his staff discussed issues such as abolishing the veiling of women and integrating women into the outside world.
 His plans to surmount the task were written in his journal in November 1915:

-The Incredible Turk, a documentary film about Mustafa Kemal and the modernization of the Turkish Republic.

 Mustafa Kemal needed a new civil code to establish his second major step of giving freedom to women.
 The first part was the education of girls, a feat established with the unification of education.
-On 4 October 1926, the new Turkish civil code, modelled after the Swiss Civil Code, was passed.
+On 4 October 1926, the new Turkish civil code, modelled after the Swiss civil code, was passed.
 Under the new code, women gained equality with men in such matters as inheritance and divorce, since Mustafa Kemal did not consider gender a factor in social organization.
 According to his view, society marched towards its goal with men and women united.
 He believed that it was scientifically impossible for Turkey to achieve progress and become civilized if Ottoman gender separation persisted.
 During a meeting he declaimed:

 Additionally, the Kemalist one-party period of Turkey's labor participation rate was as high as 70%.
 The participation rate continued to decline after the democratization of Turkey due to the backlash of conservative norms in Turkish society.